yasirkula/UnitySimplePatchTool/README.md

 According to [Recommended Project Structure](https://github.com/yasirkula/SimplePatchTool/wiki/Recommended-Project-Structure), there are some important points to consider in this example:

 - the main app that the launcher is supposed to update/launch should be stored in a subdirectory (let's say *MainApp*).
 So, if your launcher resides inside e.g. *MyGame* directory, then the main app should reside inside *MyGame/MainApp*
 - while creating patches for the main app, you should point the *Root path* and/or *Previous version path* to *MyGame/MainApp*.
-Steps to create patches for the main app are [pretty straightforward](#creating-a-self-patching-app), so I won't be mentioning them here
+Steps to create patches for the main app are pretty straightforward (see the relevant steps [here](#creating-a-self-patching-app) or [here](https://github.com/yasirkula/SimplePatchTool/wiki/Creating-Patches#via-unity-plugin)), so I won't be mentioning them here
 - while creating patches for the launcher, you should point the *Root path* and/or *Previous version path* to *MyGame*.
 In addition, you should add `MainApp/` to the ignored paths list of the launcher's patch in order not to include that directory in the patch (it also prevents that directory from being seen as an obsolete directory while self patching the launcher).
 We'll see how to do it shortly

 After you make sure that your project is structured/will be structured like this, follow these steps to create the launcher: